tidyverse/tidyverse.org/content/blog/testthat-3-2-0/index.md

 slug: testthat-3-2-0
 title: testthat 3.2.0
-date: 2023-09-27
+date: 2023-10-08
 author: Hadley Wickham
 description: >
-    Catch up on the last two years of testthat development with the latest minor release which includes improved documentation, new expectations, improved error snapshots, support for mocking, a new way to detect if a test has changed global state, and a handful of UI improvements.
+    Catch up on the last two years of testthat development which includes improved documentation, new expectations, a new style for error snapshots, support for mocking, a new way to detect if a test has changed global state, and a handful of UI improvements.

 photo:
   url: https://unsplash.com/photos/PtabTe6iJ_8